Joe Dallesandro: Mainstream career

 He appeared in the Dandy Warhols' official video for "You Are Killing Me" in 2016.

 In 2018, he starred as himself in Ulli Lommel's Factory Cowboys: Working with Warhol.
 The film was based on Lommel's own biography and partly on Dallesandro's memories of the period during which he worked with Andy Warhol.

 Personal life

+Sexuality

+Although Dallesandro primarily had romantic relationships with women, he identifies as bisexual.
+He explained, "I consider myself bisexual.
+It wasn't that I was sexually attracted to men per se, but you know, if you do something for a while you can acquire a taste for it."
+Reflecting on his early experiences, he said his introduction to the gay world "saved me from life in prison for murder… It gave me a whole other attitude, a calmer attitude" and taught him "never to be homophobic, even before there was such a term."
+He cited musicians David Bowie and Mick Jagger as heroes, noting, "a man could say he liked both, that he appreciated both the look of a man and the look of a woman without being stereotyped."